ibm-cloud-docs/watsonx-code-assistant/conref.md

 ## Time to analyze your code
 The amount of time to analyze your application varies based on the size and content of your application.
 The following times are typical.
-* Seconds to a few minutes for applications with fewer than 100 classes
+* Seconds to a few minutes for an application with fewer than 100 classes
-* 2 to 10 minutes for 20,000 to 50,000 lines of code
+* 2 to 10 minutes for an application with 20,000 to 50,000 lines of code
-* 10 or more minutes for applications with 300,000 lines of code {: #time-list}
+* 10 or more minutes for an application with 300,000 lines of code {: #time-list}